SomeGuy54321/Heroku-Package-Builder-Buildpack/README.md

   - Remove this package from `package-extras.yaml`
   - Get a successful build
   - Run `heroku run brew search <packagename> -a <appname>`
-  - If it has a special path like `homebrew/dupes/<packagename>` then add this to your `formulas` section for this package
+  - If it has a special path like `.linuxbrew/dupes/<packagename>` then add this to your `formulas` section for this package
+  - the key must correspond to an install/uninstall/reinstall package
 ##### options
 - OPTIONAL
 - Command line flags to use when building the package